dptorri/PLURALSIGHT/$03_Java8/java8.md

     someMethod();

     /**
-    * Some docs
+    * Some docs "this method does not count"
     */
     equals(Object o);
 }
 ```

-- Can a lambda be put in a variable
+- Can a lambda be put in a variable?
 ```
-        Comparator<String> compLambda = (String s1, String s2) ->
+Comparator<String> compLambda =
+    (String s1, String s2) ->
         Integer.compare(s1.length(), s2.length());
 ```
 - Is a lambda expression an object?
 No it is not as a typical java object but an object without its own identity.
+Also it is used without the keyword "new".
+Less work for the JVM.
 (Should not be used as an object)

  #### Functional interfaces